cloudyuga/agentic-ai-w-mcp/Module-02-LangGraph-Basics/3-Langgraph-Studio-Setup.md

 Try these example prompts in the Studio UI:

-- "What's the weather in San Francisco?"
+- "What's the weather in Bengaluru?"
 - "Calculate 15 times 23"
 - "What's the area of a circle with radius 5?"